Indicators of child sexual abuse

 Some of the barriers to disclosure may become apparent once other people are aware of the child sexual abuse allegations.
 In some cases, other people becoming aware of the abuse can lead to recantations later on.

 A voluntary but incomplete or partial disclosure occurs when the child or young person may be unable to or chooses not to reveal the full details of the abuse (Faller, 2003).
-Information about the abuse is either not recalled or not provided completely due to the barriers to disclosure (identified in the part above) .
-It may also be that a child has told once and will not tell again because the response they got from the original disclosure was not positive, or there was no change to the abusive behaviour after disclosure.
+Information about the abuse is either not recalled or not provided completely due to the barriers to disclosure (identified in the section above).
+It may also be that a child has disclosed the sexual abuse once and will not disclose tell again because the response they got from the original disclosure was not positive, or there was no change to the abusive behaviour after disclosure.

 When sexual abuse is discovered, the sexual abuse becomes known to others.
 This occurs when either the alleged abuser or the child is observed by another person, either through medical examinations (due to specific or non-specific complaints of symptoms) or when physical evidence such as pictures, videos or blood on underwear are discovered.

-To further understand the ways in which children disclose or convey their abuse including help-seeking behaviour, telling without words, partially telling, telling others and telling in detail, refer to 'Notice and respond to a child's disclosure' in the part Recognise disclosures and respond to children.
+To further understand the ways in which children disclose or convey their abuse including help-seeking behaviour, telling without words, partially telling, telling others and telling in detail, refer to Noticing and responding to the child's disclosure in the Recognising disclosures and responding to children section.

 Published on: